tendermint/spec/rfc/001-truncated-block-history.md

 * [Block pruning](https://github.com/tendermint/tendermint/issues/3652): removes historical blocks and associated data (e.g. validator sets) up to some height, keeping only the most recent blocks.

-* [State sync](https://github.com/tendermint/tendermint/issues/828): bootstraps a new node by syncing state machine snapshots (note: not IAVL pruning snapshots) at a given height, but not historical blocks and associated data.
+* [State sync](https://github.com/tendermint/tendermint/issues/828): bootstraps a new node by syncing state machine snapshots at a given height, but not historical blocks and associated data.

 To maintain the integrity of the chain, the use of these features must be coordinated such that necessary historical blocks will not become unavailable or lost forever.
 In particular: